Cordulegastridae: Genera

+Taxonomy

+The type genus Cordulegaster was described by William Elford Leach in 1815 for a group of large dragonflies distinguished by their elongated abdomen and prominent ovipositor.

+The World Odonata List treats the authorship of Cordulegastridae as Selys, 1854.
+Selys established the suprageneric taxon Cordulegaster as the fourth legion of the Gomphines in his Synopsis des Gomphines (1854).

+Hagen later recognised the group as the subfamily Cordulegasterina in 1875.
+Modern authorities differ in their interpretation of the family-group authorship: the World Odonata List follows Selys (1854), whereas Dijkstra et al. (2013) and Carter et al. (2026) attribute the family to Hagen (1875).

 Natural history

 Life cycle and behavior

 A typical lifespan of Cordulegastridae dragonflies is 3–5 years.
 Adults are usually active and flying between spring and early summer with a peak in June.

 The Cordulegastridae usually lay their eggs in the sand in shallow water, the female hovering just above the water with her body in a vertical position, and making repeated dips into the water with her abdomen.
 The females trap air bubbles with hairs along their bodies to allow them to reach the bottom of the water and deposit eggs into the substrate.
 Males are remarkably territorial and their territorial behavior varies based on the oviposition of the females.